Return to Study process

 - complete Academic Registry paperwork

-- respond to Student Services’ request for information on the student to aid with the Return to Study process
+- respond to Student Support’ request for information on the student to aid with the Return to Study process

-- monitor the return date and approximately three - four months prior to return start the Return to Study Process
+- monitor the return date and approximately two to three months prior to return start the Return to Study Process

 - write to the student approximately three months prior to their return date to ask the student to complete a self-assessment and asking permission to request medical reports for Return to Study purposes